1emvr/Intel-CET-Enforcement/README.md

 The question is, what is the process necessary to replace a vtable pointer to an attacker-controlled, forged vtable?
 Also, how is the call-chain constructed?

-Two known methods of COOP:
+## Targeted Dispatchers for COOP:
 - Recursive COOP
-	- virtual methods that recursively call other virtual methods
+	- Virtual methods that recursively call other virtual methods
-	- class destructors which call on other destructors
+	- Class destructors which call on other destructors
+	- An iteration over an array/LL of objects, invoking virtual methods foreach

 ```cpp